jtremback/reactive-payment-routing/implementation.md

 ## Node identification

 The routing table needs to store an entry about who the next-hop node is.
 Using the same ethereum addresses that are used to sign messages is probably an ok way to identify nodes.
-Nodes also need to be able to send each other messages, however clients are not able to receive messages.
-For this reason, it would probably be better to have a secondary mapping of ethereum addresses to IP addresses of server nodes.
-This way

 ## Entities